Mass Stipends, Gregorian Masses and Deferred Mass Stipends

-If you would like to have Masses said, please fill out our Mass Request Form (along with our Credit Card Donation Sheeet for Masses, if donating by credit card), and mail to the address at the bottom of this page.
+To request that Masses be offered: If you would like Masses offered, please call 314-792-7655 or fill out our Mass Request Form (along with our Credit Card Sheet for Masses if donating by credit card).
+Otherwise checks can be made payable to: Society for the Propagation of the Faith.
+Mail everything to: Society for the Propagation of the Faith, 20 Archbishop May Drive, St. Louis, MO 63119.
 MasterCard, VISA and Discover are accepted.
-Effective February 1, 2015 credit card charges must be a minimum of $25.00.
+A stipend of $5.00 per Mass is appreciated.
+Credit card charges must be a minimum of $25.00.

 There are a number of simple requirements to gain this benefit for a departed loved one.